 We do not have any products that have gained regulatory approval.
 As a result, our prospects, including our ability to finance our operations and generate revenue, are substantially dependent on our ability to obtain regulatory approval for, and, if approved, to successfully commercialize any future product candidates.
-We cannot commercialize our future product candidates in the United States without first obtaining regulatory approval for the product from the FDA; similarly, we cannot commercialize our future product candidates outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
-The FDA review process for an NDA typically takes more than a year to complete and approval is never guaranteed.
+We cannot commercialize our future product candidates in the United States without first obtaining regulatory approval for the product from the FDA; similarly, we cannot commercialize our future product candidates outside of the United States without obtaining regulatory approval for a proval for a yapproval for a proval is never guaranteed.
 Before obtaining regulatory approvals for the commercial sale of our future product candidates for a target indication, we must demonstrate with substantial evidence gathered in preclinical and well-controlled clinical trials, generally including at least two well-controlled Phase 3 trials, and, with respect to approval in the United States, to the satisfaction of the FDA, that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.